BioData-Club/obo-tutorial/docs/processing-data.md

 In the first line here `tutorial:row-1 a tutorial:row` means that `tutorial:row-1` has `rdf:type` of `tutorial:row` -- `a` is just a short form for `rdf:type`.
 As you can see, we have a statement for each cell, where the predicate is just the column.
 Most of the objects are CURIEs, but `datetime` is a literal string and `investigator` is a URI.

-There are other ways to convert tables to triples.
-The W3C has a standard [R2RML: RDB to RDF Mapping Language](http://www.w3.org/TR/r2rml/) that has several [implementations](http://www.w3.org/2001/sw/rdb2rdf/wiki/Implementations).
+## Other Conversion Tools

+[Karma Data Integration](http://usc-isi-i2.github.io/karma/) is a GUI-based tool from the Information Sciences Institute at the University of Southern California.
+It is pretty easy to get started with, particularly for anyone who is not a programmer.
+There is a [decent tutorial](https://github.com/szeke/karma-tcdl-tutorial) that was originally presented at the 2015 Texas Conference on Digital Libraries.

 One powerful tool you can look into is [D2RQ](http://d2rq.org), a system for converting back and forth between relational databases and RDF.
 You can use D2RQ to keep your relational database but translate it to RDF on the fly, and query it using SPARQL instead of SQL.
 But for this sort of job you'll want to skip the raw triples and use better modelling, as we'll see below.

+[Linked Pipes ETL](https://etl.linkedpipes.com/) is a tool from Charles University in Prauge.
+It is really powerful, but it also requires a lot of existing knowledge about Semantic Web technologies.
+For example, most of its transformations are executed via SPARQL queries.

+OBO's ROBOT tool includes a [Template command](http://robot.obolibrary.org/template) that extends the QTT technique for converting CSVs to OWL.

+The [Monarch Initiative](http://monarchinitiative.org) has created a tool called [Dipper](https://github.com/monarch-initiative/dipper) that generates RDF triples from common scientific resources.

 Next we'll see how to query over these triples using SPARQL, then use SPARQL to transform the triples into more interesting structures.